stevetasticsteve/kovol-language-tools/pseudocode.md

   - 2s suffix = "iniŋ"
 - else if last vowel = "ɛ"
   - replace "ɛ" with "o" in 1p and 2p root
+- if last 2 characters are "ɛl"
+  - short suffixes 2 characters in 1s, 2s, 3s
+  - 3s suffix = "aŋ"

 - **Result = root + suffix**